 Closed on: January 1, Shrove Tuesday, December 24/25/31

-Scaffolding is currently being erected round the Hall of Liberation.
-The interior is not affected by this and is open to the public as usual.
-Only the upper exterior gallery is closed to visitors until further notice.
+Scaffolding is meanwhile reduced to the base of the façade.
+The upper exterior gallery is open again to visitors.
+The interior is not affected by the work and is open to the public as usual.

 No regular guided tours

 Multimedia-Guide available in German and English (with costs)

 3.50 euros regular